If you run into financial trouble or forget to pay a bill, you may begin seeing derogatory marks appear in your credit report.

 What is a derogatory mark?

-Derogatory information is usually provided by your creditors (e.g., your credit card company or loan provider), debt collection agencies, or public records.
+Derogatory information is usually provided by your creditors (e.g., credit card companies and loan providers), debt collection agencies, or public records.

-Most derogatory marks stay on your credit report for 7 years and will be automatically removed after that period is over.
+Most derogatory marks stay on your credit report for 7 years and will be automatically removed after that period.
 However, the exact amount of time a derogatory mark will remain on your credit report depends on what type of mark it is.

 What are the types of derogatory marks that can appear on your credit report?